handsontable/handsontable/docs/README-EDITING.md

 /** {@link hidden-rows HiddenRows} */
 ```

-## Docs versioning
+## Documentation versioning

-To create a new version of the Handsontable docs:
+To create a new version of the Handsontable documentation:

 * From the `handsontable/docs` directory, run:
 ```bash